fabianishere/pam_reattach/README.md

 $ brew install fabianishere/personal/pam_reattach
 ```

+When homebrew is not installed in /usr/local (e.g. on M1 macs where it is installed in /opt/homebrew) make shure to specify the full path to the module in your pam service file.

+The line should read like "`auth     optional     /opt/homebrew/lib/pam/pam_reattach.so`" then.

 ## Building
 Alternatively, you may manually build the module.
 The module is built using [CMake 3](https://cmake.org).
 Enter the following commands into your